Ultimate Hikes recognises it is a privilege to operate in such a pristine natural environment and we work hard to ensure it remains that way.

 We take great pride in providing walkers from all over the world with a unique insight into the magic of New Zealand's wilderness and will continue to upgrade and maintain the tracks whilst ensuring their sustainability for the future.

 The following outlines how we are currently minimising, removing and recycling waste, reducing energy consumption, increasing water efficiency, using sustainable products and supporting conservation initiatives.
-Our walkers play a significant role in helping us succeed with these goals.
-Click here to view some of the ways you can help us to make a real difference.

 - At the lodges we reduce the amount of waste produced by purchasing products in bulk and therefore reducing the amount of packaging.